Ana Marcela is bronze in the Canadian stage of the World Cup in the 10km | olympics

 Ana Marcela at the 2022 World Cups

 At the opening of the world series, in May, Ana Marcela secured gold in the 10km race in Setúbal, Portugal.
-Then, in July, at the 2024 Olympic Games headquarters in Paris, the Brazilian climbed to the top of the podium once again.
+Then, in July, at the headquarters of the 2024 Olympic Games in Paris, the Brazilian climbed to the top of the podium once again.
 Thus, in all stages so far, the Brazilian won a medal in the competition.

 Ana Marcela Cunha is gold in the Paris leg of the Aquatic Marathon World Cup — Photo: Fina